SamiJ/moomoocards/README.md

 * Web ui for creating and sharing your card
 * Rest/http-api to server
-* Example server implementation based on google app engine
+* Example server implementation based on node.js and express
 * Pictures and card components to get you started
-* Creation works best on computers and tablets, viewing cards also works on phones

 ## API (not yet implemented)